saadahmedscse/E-Commerce-Demo/README.md

 <a id="raw-url" href="files/apk/E-Commerce Demo.apk?raw=true"><img src="https://raw.githubusercontent.com/nasim0x1/nasim0x1/main/image/download.svg"  width="180" height=auto>
 </a>

+## App Info

+- **Authentication** Added Email and Password authentication
+- **Account Type** Two types of account.
+One is individual and another is admin account
+- **Account Type Info** Individual users can only view products but admins can view and add products

 ## Specs / Open-source libraries:

 - Minimum **SDK 21**, _but AppCompat is used all the way ;-)_